laxman3333/mypersonal/README.md

 # mypersonal
 personal repo for information
-its a Laxman repo using  training
+it's a Laxman repo using  training